Largest companies by market cap in the real estate sector

 Real estate and the stock market are two of the most effective ways to build wealth.
 For investors who want to diversify their portfolios, real estate companies are a simple way to get real estate exposure through a brokerage account.

 REITs, in particular, are a popular investment option.
-They make up all 10 of the largest real estate companies by market cap.
-Not only is it easy to buy and sell REITs, investors can receive sizable dividends since REITs are required to distribute at least 90% of taxable income as dividends.
+They make up nine out of 10 of the largest real estate companies by market cap.
+Not only is it easy to buy and sell REITs, but investors can also receive sizable dividends since REITs are required to distribute at least 90% of taxable income as dividends.